LordNed/BFRES-Extractor/README.md

 ## Credits
 Written by LordNed with perpetual help from Sage of Mirrors, and, as usual, our work is built on the backs of those who came before us on various wikis and previously written tools.
 None of this would be possible without disc dumping tools, archive extracting tools, and partial (if not full) wiki documentation for various things, and to those who write these you have our gratitude.

+FTEX dumping support added as a result of work done by TwilightZoney and ItEasyActually.
+Thanks for walking me through the format and letting me know what bits and bobs I needed from various formats to get these dumped out!